sy3na/cs4406.m26/README.md

 ### Optional for bonus · up to +10% · individually

-The bonus track has a **single option**: the **marketplace-simulation full build**, worth **up to +5%**, done solo or in groups of up to two.
-It follows the same standards as the assignments (reproducible repo + short design note), is due **20 Nov**, and may not double-count project work.
+The bonus track has offers two options: pick a topic and do a _research suvery_ and the _marketplace-simulation full build_ (to be released before midsem) worth up to +10% done solo.
-Optionally, one can take up writing research survey on a chosen topic.
+The programming assignment follows the same standards as the assignments (reproducible repo + short design note), is due **20 Nov**, and may not double-count project work.
+Optionally, one can take up writing research survey on any topic chosen with instructor.

 **Part 1 — rebuild Assignment-1 on the simulation harness.** Teams must explicitly rebuild everything in the Assignment-1 spine, but on the marketplace simulation instead of the EB-NeRD